nbagnard/mongosql/README.md

 The query spec tests that specify language behavior.
 Requires a running mongod.

 `cargo test --features=query,generated --package=e2e-tests -- --test-threads=1` from the main directory

+### Evergreen testing

+Our suite of integration tests is automatically created by the `build.rs` script in `evergreen/create-tasks/build.rs`.
+If you modify this file to add a new version of MongoDB or to test against different topologies and do not have your editor/IDE configured to automatically run a check command that builds on save, ensure you run `cargo build --package create-tasks`.

+Ensure you commit the changes to `evergreen/suite-tasks.yml`.

 ### Spec testing